How-They-Voted-Ireland/client-app/README.md

 Unless specified all data comes from [House of the Oireachtas - Open Data](https://www.oireachtas.ie/en/open-data/)

-- Dail Constituencynumber of seats added manually
+- Dail Constituency number of seats added manually
+- Dail debates scraped from oireachtas.ie as API offline

 ## Contribute